Mike Read

 Michael David Kenneth Read (born 1 March 1947) is an English radio disc jockey, writer, journalist and television presenter.

 Read has been a broadcaster since 1976, best known for having been a DJ with BBC Radio 1, and television host for music chart series Top of the Pops, children's programme Saturday Superstore and music panel game Pop Quiz.
 He is also a prolific author, having written over 50 books, including his autobiography, Seize the Day.
-Read currently hosts The Heritage Chart Show on Regency Radio and Talking Pictures TV.
-He also co-hosts The Footage Detectives on the latter channel.
+Read currently hosts The Heritage Chart Show on various radio stations and Talking Pictures TV.
+He also co-hosts The Footage Detectives with Talking Pictures TV founder Noel Cronin.

 Early life

 Michael David Kenneth Read was born 1 March 1947 in Bury, north of Manchester, the only child of a publican.
 The family moved from Manchester to Walton-on-Thames, Surrey, when he was an infant.
 He attended Woking Grammar School followed by a sixth-form college.
-Later, Read worked as an estate agent, and recorded under various names, including Mickey Manchester.
+Later, Read worked as an estate agent, and recorded under various names, including Mickey Manchester, The Trainspotters and The Rock-Olas.